EXPLORE PACKING LIST

-Equipment such as backpacks, sleeping pads and sleeping bags can be affordably rented on a per-semester basis.
+Equipment such as backpacks, sleeping pads and sleeping bags can be affordably rented on a per-semester basis at Frontier Lodge.
 To reserve items on the gear rental program, click here and submit your request by August 1 to guarantee availability.

 - Bible and personal journal